|

 Loggers keep learning.
 Register now for January's Professional Development and Enrichment Conference, featuring a special, full-day learning opportunity led by renowned educator and filmmaker Shakti Butler, Ph.D.
 View the conference schedule and complete list of more than 40 workshops at pugetsound.edu/professionaldev.

-BE PROUD noteworthy and in the news The Adventure: Mississippi River rowers completed their 2,300-mile journey in time for a Thanksgiving dinner, wrote The News Tribune and The Olympian.
+The Adventure: Mississippi River rowers completed their 2,300-mile journey in time for a Thanksgiving dinner, wrote The News Tribune and The Olympian.
 Bonus: Hear Jordan Hanssen ’04 and Nancy Bristow, history, discuss the creation of the Adventure: Mississippi River course on What We Do.

-Andrew Gomez, humanities , a Cuban American who was visiting family in Miami on the day Fidel Castro died, was interviewed on KUOW about his family's complex feelings about the controversial leader and the future of Cuba.
+Andrew Gomez, humanities, a Cuban American who was visiting family in Miami on the day Fidel Castro died, was interviewed on KUOW about his family's complex feelings about the controversial leader and the future of Cuba.

-Janet Marcavage, art and art history , received a "brilliant" review of her current printmaking exhibition, Lines, showing at The Handforth Gallery, in Tacoma Weekly.
+Janet Marcavage, art and art history, received a "brilliant" review of her current printmaking exhibition, Lines, showing at The Handforth Gallery, in Tacoma Weekly

 Gerard Morris, music, was recognized with the Exemplary Teacher Award by the General Board of Higher Education and Ministry of The United Methodist Church.
 The award recognizes outstanding faculty members at United Methodist-related schools, colleges, and universities who exemplify excellence in teaching.